gghatano/analyze_mlbdata_with_R/batting_data/README.txt

 2. Download the data of specified season

-Execute the download_battingdata passing the year you want to analyze as the argument.
+Execute the download_battingdata.sh with the year as the argument.

-Ex. if you want to get the 2010 data, execute the following command:
+Ex.
+If you want to get the 2010 data, execute the following command:

 ----------------------------------------
 ./download_battingdata.sh 2010
 ----------------------------------------

-The output all2010.csv includes all the batting results of 2010 MLB season.
+The output: all2010.csv includes all the batting results of 2010 MLB season.

 3. How to Analyze
 The explanation of the data-table is shown in the following web site: http://chadwick.sourceforge.net/doc/cwevent.html

-Some example of analysis was published in the blog site:
+Some example of analysis are published in the blog site:

 http://gg-hogehoge.hatenablog.com/entry/2013/12/16/002254